Matthias-Hermsdorf/cinnamon-sct-applet/README.md

 # SCT Toggle

-A Cinnamon applet to toggle through color temperatures.
+A Linux Mint Cinnamon Applet to toggle through color temperatures.

 ## Install from this repo
 1. Install `sct` with your favorite package management or by the terminal command `sudo apt install sct` .
 This command line tool